Project Status

 Click icons to learn about each feature.

-The Malaha Dispensary caters to a steady stream of patients' needs, treating at least 80 people every day.
+The Malaha Health Center caters to a steady stream of patients' needs, treating at least 80 people every day.
 The dispensary has a well, but regrettably, the condition and location of the well are not good.
 The well is meant to serve patients, the dedicated staff, and surrounding community members, but the water it produces has proven to be detrimental, often leading to adverse health effects.

 Staff member carrying water.